 The Orphic initiate Plato said that the fall of the Athenians began when they abandoned ancient musical laws, and began to favor what appealed to mass consumption over true musical science.
 With the rise of the Roman Empire, followed by the Barbarian invasions, the arts and sciences were destroyed, along with the temples where they were taught.
 Even the basic principles of harmony, which Pythagoras had derived from immutable laws of nature, were altered by those who would silence the powerful songs of Greece.
 But in that darkness of the Middle Ages the Troubadours won back music’s power.
 For three centuries their songs inspired mankind with a spirit of chivalry and love.

-Today, L'Ordre de la Rose+Croix Esthétique du Temple et du Graal carries forward the noble tradition that Art plays an important role in the spiritual regeneration and healing of humanity.
+Today, L'Ordre de la Rose+Croix Esthétique du Temple et du Graal carries forward the tradition that Art plays an important role in the spiritual regeneration and healing of humanity, and that Art declares the existence of God and the immortality of the soul.
 As Joséphin Péladan wrote: